bcage29/docs/docs/teams/messaging-extension-auth-flows.md

-# Messaging Extension with SSO Authentication Calls Detailed
+# Teams Messaging Extension with SSO Authentication Calls Detailed

 This documents the Single Sign On process for a Teams Messaging Extension.
 From the compose box click on the ... and find your Teams app and click on it.